-Hi and welcome to my latest hub on Skyrim, the fifth instalment of the Elder Scrolls series by Bethesda.
-In today’s hub, I am going to look at the best armour mods available for Skyrim.
+Welcome to my latest article on Skyrim, the fifth instalment of The Elder Scrolls series by Bethesda.
+In this article, I am going to look at the best armour mods available.

-- Firstly, I look at improving the look of the existing vanilla armour sets by installing mods with higher definition textures and making them fit newer player character body shapes
+- First, I will look at improving the look of the existing vanilla armour sets by installing mods with higher definition textures and making them fit newer player character body shapes.

-- Secondly, I will examine some of the best mods available that add new lore friendly and high quality armour sets to Skyrim
+- Second, I will examine some of the best mods available that add new lore-friendly and high-quality armour sets to Skyrim.

 Nexus Mod Manager is an excellent tool which offers:

-- You can easily and quickly install and uninstall all your mods
+- A way to easily and quickly install and uninstall all your mods.

-- This tool will automatically check all your mods for available updates and also update your mod load order automatically
+- The tool will automatically check all your mods for available updates and also update your mod load order automatically.

-I have a hub that introduces Nexus Mod Manager which can be found here:
+I have an article that introduces Nexus Mod Manager here.

-Mod Organizer is a more advanced tool that as well as installing and managing your mods:
+Mod Organizer is a more advanced tool that offers the following:

-- Also allows you to clean saved games and organize your mod order
+- It also allows you to clean saved games and organize your mod order.

-My hub on Mod Organizer can be found here:
+My article on Mod Organizer can be found here.

 I thoroughly recommended that when looking to improve an aspect of Skyrim using mods that you:

-- Next installing mods improving specific aspects of it further
+- Install mods that improve specific aspects of it further.

-- Check when installing mods for patches that allow your installed mods to work together better
+- Check for patches that allow your installed mods to work together better.

-- Then add mods that add new things to the game
+- Then use your mods to add new things to the game.

 Once you have Skyrim looking exactly how you want it, be very careful when adding new mods and only use mods that introduce new content or that will definitely work with your installed mods to ensure that you don’t have to re-install mods to fix any issues the new mod may introduce.

-The first mod we will look at is the aMidianBorn Book of Silence mod written by CaBal.
+The first mod we will look at is the "aMidianBorn Book of Silence" mod, written by CaBal.
 This excellent mod improves the graphics of all vanilla armour sets by using higher quality textures.
-All are lore friendly and built from scratch.
-You can see the increase in detail in the guards armour in the picture below.
+All are lore-friendly and built from scratch.
+You can see the increased detail in the guard's armour in the picture below.

 This is a truly wonderful mod from a very talented modder.
-It adds 22 new armour sets, three new shields and a whole array of other additions including eye patches, scarves and even a kilt that are both lore friendly and balanced to the game.
-All objects are can be crafted, upgraded and have enchantments added to them.
-In game they can be found as quest rewards, in loot and being worn by Non Player Characters.
+It adds 22 new armour sets, 3 new shields and a whole array of other additions including eye patches, scarves and even a kilt.
+Everything is lore-friendly and fitting for the game.
+All objects can be crafted, upgraded and have enchantments added to them.
+In-game, they can be found as quest rewards, in loot and being worn by NPCs.

-For those of us using Caliente’s stunning Calientes Female Body Mod Big Bottom Edition – CBBE to give our player character a curvier body shape, this mod is a must.
+For those of us using Caliente’s stunning "Caliente Female Body Mod Big Bottom Edition – CBBE" to give our player character a curvier body shape, this mod is a must.
 It changes the meshes for all vanilla armour sets so that they fit your player character better.
 It will remove any seams or clipping that you may otherwise experience.

-If you don’t have CBBE and would like to learn more about it, I have a hub that covers customising the appearance of your player character in great detail which can be found here:
+If you don’t have "CBBE" and would like to learn more about it, I have an article that covers customising the appearance of your player character in great detail which can be found here.

 - Blade Dancer